History of ETSi

 The plan (OECD) was declared to be extinguished in 1976, adopting the 1964 curriculum, in force in the other schools in the country.

-At that time, the titles of Industrial Engineer were awarded, with the possibility of studying the specialties of Electrical, Mechanical, Organization and Chemistry, and Doctor of Industrial Engineering.
+At that time, the titles of Industrial Engineer were granted, being able to study the specialties of electric, mechanics, organization and chemistry, and a Doctor Industrial Engineer.

-In the 91/92 Academic Year, the School begins the teaching of new teachings: those leading to the title of Telecommunications Engineer.
-In the 94/95 academic year, the second cycle of this degree was taught for the first time, making it possible to study the specialties or intensifications of process control, electronics, signals and radiocommunication and, finally, telematics.
+In the 91/92 course, the school begins the teaching of new teachings: those leading to the title of Telecommunication Engineer.
+In the 94/95 course, the second cycle of this degree is given for the first time, being able to study the specialties or intensifications of process control, electronics, signals and radiocommunication and, finally, telematics.

-Dated October 26, 1993 (Decree 157/1993 of October 5, 1993, which approves the catalog of official university degrees of Andalusian universities, BOJA of October 26), the degrees are assigned to the school of Industrial Engineer and Telecommunications Engineer that he had already been teaching, as well as the new qualifications of Chemical Engineer, Industrial Automation and Electronics Engineer, Industrial Organization Engineer and Electronics Engineer.
-Finally, in 2001 the School began to teach the Aeronautical Engineering degree.
+Dated October 26, 1993 (Decree 157/1993 of October 5, 1993, which approves the catalog of official university degrees of the Andalusian Universities, Boja of October 26), the titleations are assigned to the school of Industrial Engineer and Telecommunication Engineer who had already been taught, as well as the new degree of Chemical Engineer, and the second engineer cycles in Industrial and Electronic Electronics, an industrial organization engineer and electronics engineer.
+Finally, in 2001 the school began to teach the titration of aeronautical engineer.